fecresgam/db-schema-definition-translator/README.md

 "DB Schema Definition" grammar format
 -----------------------------------------
 It's recommended to take a look to the [.dbsd file example][2] that uses almost all the DBSD grammar possibilities.
+The whole grammar is represented in the [DBSD Antlr 3 Grammar definition][3].

 As you can see this is the format: